coreos/fleet/Documentation/api-v1-alpha.md

 #### Response

-A successful response contains no body.
+A success is indicated by a `201 Created` but contains no body.
 Attempting to create an entity without options will return a `409 Conflict` response.
 Attempting to create an invalid entity will return a `400 Bad Request` response.